Chictem/Chictem/readme.md

-# GermyCMS Framework
+# Chictem
-GermyCMS Framework Based on Laravel Developed by Germy
+Chictem is a PHP CMS based on Laravel developed by Germey